Skip to main content

 Everything gets inlined

-Bun inlines every local asset it finds in your HTML.
-If it has a relative path, it gets embedded into the output file.
-This isn’t limited to images and stylesheets — it works with any file type.
+Bun inlines every local asset it finds in your HTML: anything with a relative path, of any file type, is embedded into the output file.

 What gets inlined